libretro/Lakka-LibreELEC/projects/Switch/README.md

 3. Mount the FAT32 partition and
     1. Copy the boot folder from the [Painless Linux](https://github.com/natinusala/painless-linux) repository
     2. Copy the `Lakka-xxxx.system` file from the `target` folder and rename it `SYSTEM`
+    3. Go to the `bootscript` folder of this project and run `make.sh`
-    3. Delete the `boot/boot.scr` file and put the one from this folder instead
+    4. Take the `boot.scr` file and put it instead of the existing one in the `boot` folder of the SD card
-    4. Get `initramfs.cpio` from the `build.Lakka-xxx/image` folder and convert it to a `uImage` using `mkimage` (no compression)
+    5. Get `initramfs.cpio` from the `build.Lakka-xxx/image` folder and convert it to a `uImage` using `mkimage` (no compression)
-    5. Call it `initramfs.uImage` and put it in the `boot` folder of the SD card
+    6. Call it `initramfs.uImage` and put it in the `boot` folder of the SD card
 4. Use Painless Linux to boot !

 ## What works / what doesn't